sovaai/chatKit-lib/docs/components/header.md

 import { ckAPIMethods } from "sova-chatkit"

 ckAPIMethods.languages('changeHeader', {
-  language: 'English',  // name of chosen language packet which values you want to change.
+  language: 'English',  // name of chosen language packet which values you want to change
   data: {
     title: 'Help?',
     settingsButtonTitle: 'settings',